jadonk/pru-software-support-package/labs/ReadMe.txt

        LAB 1:  Toggle LED with PRU GPO
-       LAB 2:  Read Push Button Switch on PRU0 GPI & Toggle LED with PRU1 GPO
+       LAB 2:  Read Push Button Switch on PRU0 GPI & Toggle LED with PRU1 GPO LAB 3:  Design a Temperature Monitor Application with the PRU LAB 4:  Introduction to Linux Driver

 ADDITIONAL RESOURCES